Dual communities in spatial networks: Results

 Understanding how the structure of optimal supply networks emerges is an important aspect of complex networks research~\cite{Kati10,Corson2010,bohn_structure_2007,dodds2010optimal}.
-In cases where a single source supplies the entire network, it is well established that fluctuations in the supply can cause a transition from a tree-like to a structure with loops~\cite{Kati10,Corson2010,kaiser_optimal_2020}.
+In cases where a single source supplies the entire network, it is well established that fluctuations in the supply can cause a transition from a tree-like topology to a structure with loops~\cite{Kati10,Corson2010,kaiser_optimal_2020}.
 We extend this result by studying how the increase in fluctuations influences the optimal network structure in supply networks with multiple strongly fluctuating sources and weakly fluctuating sinks.
 This design is highly relevant for many real-world applications, e.g. when considering a power grid that is based on decentralized renewable energy sources that fluctuate more than conventional carriers.

 To interpolate between strongly fluctuating sources and weakly fluctuating ones, we first use a similar model as in Ref.~\cite{Corson2010}.
 We consider a linear flow network consisting of a triangular lattice with $N$ nodes of which $N_s$ are sources and $N-N_s$ are sinks whose outflows are fluctuating iid Gaussian random variables.
 Additionally, we add fluctuations only to the sources of the networks that can be tuned by the additional variance $\sigma_D^2$ (see Methods).
-We then compute the network structure and edge weights that minimize the total dissipation.
+We then compute the optimal structure and edge weights of the network that minimize the total dissipated energy $D = \sum_\ell \langle F_\ell^2 \rangle/w_\ell$ averaged over the fluctuating in- and outflows.
+Resources for building the network are assumed to be limited, which translates into the constraint $\sum_e w_e^\gamma \le 1$.
+The cost parameter $\gamma$ quantifies how expensive the increase of an edge weight is and was set to $\gamma=0.9$ for the examples presented in this manuscript (see Supplementary Note~4 for more information).
 Results for $N_s=2$ sources are shown in Fig.~\ref{fig:Optimal_supply_networks}, and further results for $N_s=3$ are provided in the supplementary information.

+We find that the optimal network structure changes strongly as the fluctuations increase.
+For weak fluctuations, $\sigma_D^2\approx 1$, each of the $N_s$ sources supplies the surrounding area of the network.
+Only weak connections are established between the areas to cope with the small residual imbalances.
+Hence, the optimal networks show a pronounced primal community structure see Fig.~\ref{fig:Optimal_supply_networks}a).